mlabeeba/Pill_Dispenser/README.md

-Here’s your updated `README.md` with a new section that credits the hardware team and describes the integration between the web app and the dispenser.
-I’ve also added a placeholder for the image of the hardware device:

----

 # 💊 Smart Prescription Dispenser Web-Application

 A full-stack web application designed to support pharmacists in scheduling and managing patients’ medications remotely.
 This system integrates Supabase for database/authentication, Flask for backend routing, and a dynamic HTML/CSS/JS frontend.